Rule 4501-7-09 | Driver education.

 (8) All training as required in this rule and rule 4501-7-10 of the Administrative Code, provided by the enterprise shall be made available to, and completed by, the student within six months of the first date of training, unless mitigating circumstances occur.
 Mitigating circumstances include health and family issues that disrupt the student's ability to receive training.
 Mitigating circumstances do not include the inability to schedule training due to parent or student elective or extra-curricular activities, such as sports and school clubs.
 Mitigating circumstances shall be documented in the student's record.
 Requests for special circumstances not listed to be considered as "mitigating" shall be requested through the department.
 If no mitigating circumstances are approved, training will be voided and the student shall re-take the training.

-(B) In addition to the requirements for class "D" licensed schools listed in paragraph (A) of this rule, driver training courses for beginning drivers, shall also meet the following requirements:
+(B) In addition to the requirements listed in paragraph (A) of this rule, for class "D" licensed schools, providing instruction in the classroom or via virtual classroom courses for beginning drivers, shall also meet the following requirements:

-(2) The classroom environment shall be maintained in a manner that is conducive to learning.
-In maintaining an environment that is conducive to learning, the school shall give consideration to the appropriate class size, appropriate methods of maintaining discipline, and any other relevant factors;
+(2) The classroom environments shall be maintained in a manner that is conducive to learning.
+In maintaining an environment that is conducive to learning, consideration is given to the appropriate class size, appropriate methods of maintaining discipline, and any other relevant factors;

-(4) Current textbooks or workbooks, as defined in paragraph (O) of rule 4501-7-01 of the Administrative Code, or other materials used for classroom instruction shall be available to every student taking that instruction.
+(5) Current textbooks or workbooks, as defined in paragraph (R) of rule 4501-7-01 of the Administrative Code, or other materials used for classroom instruction shall be available to every student taking that instruction.
 Instructional materials referenced during classroom instruction shall be provided for each student;

 (a) The final examination shall be administered and graded in-person by a licensed instructor.
 Only examinations provided by the director may be used.
 Accommodations shall be made for the final examination to assist students with confirmed learning difficulties.